 This program is designed to give the student the skills and knowledge to function as a working Emergency Medical Technician at the basic level.
 The program is intended for those who want to gain employment as a firefighter, emergency care technician at a hospital and Ambulance driver or attendant.
 It is also for those individuals who are planning on attempting to obtain a higher level of medical training such as RN, PA or MD as an enhancement for the competitive application process for those professions.
 The course fulfills Title 22 Guidelines and State Health and Safety Code for EMT -B certification.
 Successful course completion required to take National Registry of EMTs Exam which is required for certification in any California county.

-This 170-hour course will be offered on Thursday evenings and selected Saturdays and features classroom lectures and extensive hands-on training including:
+Course features classroom lectures and extensive hands-on training including:

 • Emergency patient care

 • Basic human anatomy and physiology needed to perform a patient assessment

 • Recognition of a patient in cardiac arrest